Time to Declutter Your Coaching Business?

 - As a result of this exercise I will…

-I hope that you found something that will either make you stop and try something new with your products in 2017 or that you discovered something that further solidifies your path for an amazing New Year.
+I hope that you found something that will either make you stop and try something new with your products in the coming year or that you discovered something that further solidifies your path for an amazing New Year.